 It is in your best interest to either make the payments as ordered or to negotiate an arrangement with your ex-spouse.
 You may be able to negotiate paying a lesser amount each month until you find a new job.

 If you’ve lost your job and worry about paying your court-ordered spousal support, you need to know your legal obligations and options.
 The Family Law Team at Robinson & Henry has experienced attorneys who are ready to listen, advise, and advocate on your behalf.
 Let’s find a solution.
-Call 303-688-0944 for your case assessment.
+Call 303-688-0944 for your free case assessment.